 Skill: Can we set up rafts and towing systems safely and efficiently?
-Can we deal with a raft if it is swamped in open water?
-Can we recover a paddler who fell out or a raft while sailing?
+How would we deal with a raft if it swamped in open water?
+How would we recover a paddler who fell out or a canoe while sailing?

 White Water: